GeorgeStrakhov/lists-and-cards/README.md

 idea:
 =====
-Simple & mobile friendly webapp for memorizing and keeping track anything:
+Simple & mobile friendly webapp for listing anything and flicking through it.
+Useful for memorizing, brainstorming and more.
+You can:
 * create unordered lists
 * every list can be viewed as a list or as a set of cards presented to you in random order
 * every card can have some data on one side and some data on the other side (so that you can get a card, try to remember and then flip it over and check if you remembered correctly)

+In the future adding a "karma" component to it could be interesting, so that from a community standpoint it works more like StackExchange or Quora.
+Monetization opportunities:
+* paying other people to create / fill in cards for you (mechanical turk / task rabbit style)
+* ordering printed versions of your lists as *beautiful* flashcards (moo.com style)
+* custom app packaging for corporate flashcards (flashcard-exchange style, but smarter with PhoneGap)
+* what else?

 usage:
 ======
-I would create lists for:
+I would personally create lists for:
 * marketing keywords with russian translations and examples (public)
 * startup ideas (private)
 * crazy words for barinstorms (secret)